gohugoio/hugoDocs/content/en/tools/other.md

 - [diego][] - A CLI tool that integrates with Hugo to assist in importing and utilizing exported social media data from popular services on Hugo websites.
 - [Emacs Easy Hugo][] - Emacs package for writing blog posts in Markdown or org-mode and building your project with Hugo.
-- [Hugo SFTP Upload][] - Sync the local build of your Hugo website with your remote web server via SFTP.
 - [HugoPhotoSwipe][] - Make it easy to create image galleries using PhotoSwipe.
 - [JAMStack Themes][] -  A collection of site themes filterable by static site generator and supported CMS to help build CMS-connected sites using Hugo (linking to Hugo-specific themes).
 - [flickr-hugo-embed][] - Print shortcodes to embed a set of images from an album on Flickr into Hugo.